How to Stop Google Listing Robocalls

 - Wait until you’re asked to disclose your credit card information

-- Click on the Robo Revenge option on the DoNotPay website in your web browser or iOS device
+- Click on the Robo Revenge option on the DoNotPay website in your

 - Select Create Your Card to generate a temporary card number linked to DoNotPay’s virtual credit card.
 The card has no funds on it, so you will not be charged a dime